Digital Marketing Agency InboundJunction Launches Dedicated Marketing Service to Support Businesses Fighting COVID-19

-TEL AVIV, ISRAEL / ACCESSWIRE / April 6, 2020 / PR and content marketing agency InboundJunction has launched a dedicated package of services to support businesses battling COVID-19.
+TEL AVIV, ISRAEL / ACCESSWIRE / April 6th, 2020 / PR and content marketing agency InboundJunction has launched a dedicated package of services to support startups battling COVID-19.
 Companies that are focused on fighting the coronavirus outbreak, both directly and through supplying supplementary services, will be eligible for the time-limited offering.

 Businesses providing life-saving products in the battle against the pandemic will be among the first to benefit from InboundJunction's COVID-19 package.
-Due to the volume of information being disseminated during the current crisis, businesses delivering valuable products can struggle to cut through the noise and make themselves heard.
+Due to the volume of information being disseminated during the current crisis, companies and startups delivering valuable products can struggle to cut through the noise and make themselves heard.

 "The recent epidemic outbreak forced many organizations and schools to shift their activities to the virtual world," said Magdalena Klimko, PR & Communication Specialist at ClickMeeting, online meetings and webinars platform.
 "We stepped in to help both new and current clients communicate easily.
 To support governmental, medical, and teaching entities we decided to offer them free access to our tool".